Egorikhin/angular/packages/compiler/design/architecture.md

 1. Parse the JS files of the package with the Typescript parser.
 2. Invoke the `StaticReflector` system from the legacy `@angular/compiler` to parse the `.metadata.json` files.
 3. Run through each Angular decorator in the Ivy system and compile:
-    1. Use the JS AST plus the information from the `StaticReflector` to construct the input to the annotation's Compiler.
+    1. Use the JS AST plus the information from the `StaticReflector` to letruct the input to the annotation's Compiler.
     2. Run the annotation's Compiler which will produce a partial class and its type declaration.
     3. Extract the static property definition from the partial class.
 4. Combine the compiler outputs with the JS AST to produce the resulting `.js` and `.d.ts` files, and write them to disk.